This recipe is based on the New York-Style Thin-Crust Pizza Recipe in the Science of Good Cooking book.

 Cook at the Top of the Oven

-No matter what you decide to top this pizza dough with, it’ll be delicious.
-Use it for a typical cheese or pepperoni pizza, or go crazy with unique twists, like philly cheesesteak or butternut squash and sausage.
+No matter what you decide to top this pizza dough with, it’ll be delicious with this homemade pizza crust.

 Like this recipe?
 We’d love for you to share it on your Pinterest board!
 Click to follow our Pinterest boards so you can find all our recipes!